TensorIR: An Abstraction for Automatic Tensorized Program Optimization: Abstraction

 A block is schedulable if it only contains loop nests with sub-blocks as its leaves.
 We can transform the loop nests and sub-block computation locations within a schedulable block by analyzing the sub-block signatures and their dependency information.
 Notably, a schedulable block can contain non-schedulable sub-blocks~(e.g., opaque Tensor Core computation).
 An opaque block can also contain a schedulable sub-block.
 Based on the block isolation, we can still effectively explore the search space of the schedulable part independently while keeping the same opaque block.
 We describe the schedule primitives in the rest part of this subsection.

 \paragraph{Loop Transformations}

-Loop transformations such as loop tiling~(split, reorder) and compute location mutation are important ways to optimize programs for better memory locality.
+Loop transformations such as loop tiling ~(split, reorder) and compute location mutation are important ways to optimize programs for better memory locality.
 We also provide these loop transformation primitives~(see examples in \autoref{fig:schedule-loops}).
 Unlike existing tensor compilers that directly extract the dependency of each leaf scalar computation statement, we calculate the dependencies by only inspecting the block signature.
 Besides loop transformations, we also support primitives that bind loops to GPU threads and provide annotation hints such as vectorization and unrolling.
+Note that the block isolation does not prevent many important collaborative optimization across blocks (e.g. inlining, cooperative fetching).
+Our loop transformations cover the loop transformations provided by previous works which allows \tir{} to reproduce their search space as mentioned in \autoref{sec:overview}.

 \paragraph{Blockization}

 The loop transformation primitives preserve the overall hierarchy of blocks.
 As we alluded in \autoref{sec:overview}, sometimes dividing the problem by isolating a sub-region computation into a new sub-block is helpful.
 We call this transformation \emph{blockization} \autoref{fig:blockize}.
 A blockized program is no longer scalar-based as the new sub-block corresponds to a tensorized computation.
 We can use blockization to isolate possible candidates for tensorization.
 Besides blockization, we also introduce primitives that can change the block hierarchies.
 For example, we provide caching primitives that introduce sub-blocks to cache input data into shared memory.
 We also provide back and forth transformations between a single reduction block and the corresponding init- and update blocks.